 Congratulations to PhD student Ali Ekhtiari who is the inaugural recipient of the MacElroy Energy Research Bursary in the UCD School of Chemical & Bioprocess Engineering.
 Ali's research is focused on modelling the Gas Network, with special emphasis on the inclusion of renewable generated Hydrogen for the decarbonation of gas fueled home heating.
 For more information on Ali's research see the research page EUI7: Diversification of Gas End Use and Supply and the ESIPP Publications page.

-The publication of the Government Climate Action Plan 2019 is a welcome development for Ireland's climate policy.
+The UCD Energy Institute has developed a paper highlighting how ongoing research aligns to the Climate Action Plan that was published in June.
 This plan sets out ambitious targets for Ireland in relation to decarbonisation for 2030 leading towards a net zero carbon position in 2050.

-For more information visit the EPRI website.
+For more information on the research activity see here.